Cathedral of the Nativity of Our Lord, Upper Clapton: Location

 The building is next to Stamford Hill Bus Garage on Rookwood Road, London N16, in the northern part of the London Borough of Hackney.
 Sources vary as to whether it is in Upper Clapton or Stamford Hill.
 Its spire is a local landmark.

 It was built by Joseph Morris and Son of Reading.
-It is built of stone in the gothic style and has a capacity of 400.
+It is built of stone in the neo-Gothic style and has a capacity of 400.
 Morris's daughter the architect Violet Morris may have assisted with the design; like her sister the wood carver Olive Morris, she was a resident at the Agapemone.

 Architecture

 The tower statuary and at least some internal stone carving were designed by Arthur George Walker, and were considered "accomplished" by the national charity English Heritage as part of their rationale for the church's listing.
-The main external sculpture is in stone and consists of two sets of the four beasts of the tetramorph – an ox, a lion, an eagle and a winged person – around the entrance and in bronze at the corners of the top of the tower around the base of the spire.
+The main external sculpture consists of two sets of the four beasts of the tetramorph – an ox, a lion, an eagle and a winged person – in stone around the entrance and in bronze at the corners of the top of the tower around the base of the spire.
 These figures have variously been described as symbols of the four evangelists – the winged ox for Luke, the winged lion for Mark, the eagle for John and the winged person or angel for Matthew – or as the four beasts from the Book of Revelation.
 The bronze versions are on pedestals carved with the words "God is Love", while the stone versions are shown crushing human figures.
 The Book of Revelation was of especial importance to the Agapemonites as they believed the end of the world was imminent.